 In a state that’s as antique-laden as Kentucky, it takes a lot of bravado (and old stuff) to call yourself the "antiques capital."
-Georgetown , 13 miles north of Lexington, backs up its claim with twelve antique malls and shops downtown on Main Street alone.
+Georgetown , 13 miles north of Lexington, backs up its claim with a number of antique malls and shops downtown on Main Street.
 One of them, Georgetown Antique Mall (502-863-1891), encompasses two buildings and is open seven days a week.
 Another, Central Kentucky Antique Mall, is a great source for early silver, estate jewelry and civil war items.
 (502-863-4018).
+Just south of Main Street, explore Vogue N Vintage; everything is from the 1970's.
 In the Oxford Antiques District, five miles east of Georgetown on US 62 you’ll find even more shops.

 North of Lexington in the quaint town of Paris , go see Dan Graham at Graham’s Antiques on East 4th Street for antique and country furnishings as well as hand-tied rugs (859-987-5566).
 While in Paris, stop in at Loch Lea Antiques at 624 Main St. ( 859-987-7070 ), a favorite of antique lovers for the past 20 years.

 Frankfort is more than just the seat of state government and home to the Kentucky History Center.
 It is also a haven for antique stores.
 You’ll find an assortment of shops featuring classic collectibles from furniture to linens and lace.
 You’ll find an assortment of shops featuring classic collectibles.
 At Wilma’s Linens and Lace Antiques at 202 West Broadway (502-223-1976), neatly pressed antique linens are featured along with an impressive collection of antique glassware, crystal, china and pottery.